Simultaneous Detection of Longitudinal and Transverse Bunch Signals at a Storage Ring: Longitudinal bunch profile

-The technique of electro-optical spectral decoding \cite{ZhangFirstEOSD} is used to determine the longitudinal bunch profile and its arrival time \cite{roussel2016electro}.
-This is done by inserting an electro-optical crystal into the vacuum pipe to sample the electric field of the bunch in the near-field range.
+The technique of electro-optical spectral decoding (EOSD) \cite{ZhangFirstEOSD} is used to determine the longitudinal bunch profile and arrival time \cite{roussel2016electro}.
+This is done by inserting an electro-optical crystal into the vacuum pipe to sample the electric near-field of the bunch \cite{hillerIPAC2014}.
 This field turns the crystal birefringent.
-A chirped laser pulse on a ps-time scale is sent through the crystal and the induced birefringence turns the initial linear into an elliptical polarization.
+A laser pulse, chirped on the ps-time scale, is directed through the crystal and the induced birefringence turns the initial linear polarization into an elliptical.
 Thus the bunch profile is imprinted into the polarization of the laser pulse.
-A crossed polarizer transfers this into an intensity modulation and, due to the unique, ideally linear, correlation between time and wavelength in the chirped laser pulse, the bunch profile can be determined by measuring the laser pulse spectrum.
+A crossed polarizer transfers this into an intensity modulation and, due to the unique, ideally linear, correlation between time and wavelength in the chirped laser pulse, the bunch profile can be determined by recording the modulated laser pulse spectrum.
+Measuring in the near field has the advantage that there is no frequency cut-off of the electric field by the beam-line.

-The spectrometer used for the measurements in this context is the KALYPSO system (KArlsruhe Linear arraY detector for MHz-rePetition rate SpectrOscopy \cite{ROTA_IBIC_16, CaselleIBIC2017}).
-KALYPSO consists of a 256-pixel line array that can be read out with a frame rate of \unit[2.7]{MHz} and thus turn-by-turn.
+The spectrometer used for this measurement is based on the KALYPSO system (KArlsruhe Linear arraY detector for MHz-rePetition rate SpectrOscopy \cite{ROTA_IBIC_16, CaselleIBIC2017}).
+KALYPSO consists of a 256-pixel line array that can be read out with a turn-by-turn frame rate of \unit[2.7]{MHz}.

-An example picture recorded by this system is shown in Fig.~\ref{fig:f05741_2015-10-14T16h36m35s484358091_EOSD_Si2-2400-3900-plot}.
-It shows longitudinal bunch profiles as a function of time in units of turns, the onset of the synchrotron motion is due to a triggered RF phase step as it is used for the calibration of the synchronization described in the following section.